obvonage/deved-platform/content/blog/en/send-and-receive-sms-messages-with-asp-net-mvc-and-net-6.md

 > What is cshtml?
 It is a C# HTML file that is used on the server side by Razor Markup engine to render the webpage files to the user's browser.

 We'll begin by defining the data model the template page will use, as shown in line #1 below.
 Next, we'll create a couple of divs so that our page looks nice once rendered (along with some boilerplate text about the house).
 Then we'll use ASP.NET's [BeginForm](https://docs.microsoft.com/en-us/dotnet/api/system.web.mvc.html.formextensions.beginform?view=aspnet-mvc-5.2) Extension method to easily construct a form.
-There are several features that are baked in, including an easy way to add  **Placeholder** text and marking the field as **required**.
+Several features are baked in, including an easy way to add  **Placeholder** text and mark the field as **required**.

 ```csharp
 @model sales_leads.Models.Lead